Finding friendships later in life | Homewise

 5 ways to exercise your brain in retirement

 Perhaps you’re thinking about relocating?
-Here at Homewise we aim to make this transition as smooth as possible.
+At Homewise we aim to make this transition as smooth as possible.
 Whether you’re feeling apprehensive or excited and are looking for savvy tips and tricks to help you in your move, we’ve got you covered.

-Are you planning on moving, or struggling to find the perfect home?
-If you are over 60 years old, get in touch with our team today - we could give you all the information you need to find your next home.
+Are you planning to move, or perhaps struggling to find the perfect property?
+If you're aged 60 or over, get in touch with our team today - we could give you all the information you need to find your next home.

 Here at Homewise, we’ve been providing our customers with the tools to settle into retirement for nearly 50 years!

-In the meantime, you can use our online Budget Booster!
-It's simple, quick and could provide you with a better understanding of your potential budget.
+In the meantime, you can use our online quick calculator!
+It's really easy to use and could provide you with a better understanding of your potential budget.